digitalwm/killquest/README.md

 3. Players must jump across blocks that are generated to be challenging but solvable.
 4. A tracking system monitors when a player starts and completes the puzzle.
 5. Upon completion, the player receives 100 credits via EconomyAPI.
+6. Once completed, the user is teleported to the center and the puzzle regenerates
+7. If puzzle is imposible, use the green block to regenerate it.
+Stay on it more than 5 seconds

+---

+## **For coders**

+For more information about the custom events provided by this plugin, see the [Events Documentation](Events.md).

 ---